spencerjolly/RPLB-acc/README.md

 [3] S. W. Jolly, On the importance of frequency-dependent beam parameters for vacuum acceleration with few-cycle radially-polarized laser beams, Optics Letters <b>45</b>, 3865–3868 (2020). https://www.osapublishing.org/ol/abstract.cfm?uri=ol-45-14-3865

 [4] S. W. Jolly, Focused fields of ultrashort radially polarized laser pulses having low-order spatiotemporal couplings, Physical Review A 103, 033512 (2021). https://journals.aps.org/pra/abstract/10.1103/PhysRevA.103.033512 (https://arxiv.org/abs/2012.02729)

+<b>Acknowlegements:</b>

+The initial ideas and publications associated with this work were done while S.W.J. was at CEA-Saclay from January 2018 until November 2019.
+From October 2021 this project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801505 (IF@ULB Cofund).